Employment Harmful to Minors

 Because these violations usually involve minors sexually exposing themselves, Texas prosecutors will often seek maximum punishments for alleged offenders.
 If you believe you are under investigation for the crime of employment harmful to minors, don’t lose any more time and contact The Law Office of Jackson F. Gorski as soon as possible.

 The Law Office of Jackson F. Gorski proudly represents individuals throughout Southeast Texas including Travis County, Williamson County, Bell County, Hays County, Caldwell County, Bastrop County, Milam County, and Blanco County.
 Don’t speak to law enforcement before retaining legal counsel.
-Call 512-960-4646 to schedule a free consultation with The Law Office of Jackson F. Gorski today.
+Call 512-960-4646 or fill out the free consultation form to schedule a free consultation with The Law Office of Jackson F. Gorski today.

 Information Center